 You also don't have to worry about storage — all of your check-in data are stored in the cloud for easy access when you need them, no file cabinets required.
 This will save you administrative costs of paper, ink, and storage, and makes recordkeeping a breeze.

-One of the most convenient features of using a digital sign-in system is the ability to integrate attendance with your billing system.
+One of the most convenient features of using a digital sign-in system is the ability to integrate attendance with your child care billing system.
 Rather than tally by hand the number of sessions a child has attended, or which days they attended, you can automatically generate an invoice based on what has been logged in your digital sign-in system.

-Digital check-in is just as secure as a paper check-in, because each parent has a unique code to verify who they are.
+Digital sign-in is just as secure as paper sign-in, because each parent has a unique code to verify who they are.
 This means that parents can easily get in and out during drop-off without having to wait for staff to oversee the check-in process.
 Drop-off is a hectic time, and allowing parents to sign their children in frees up staff to move about as necessary and help children get ready for their day.
 Staff can still greet parents and welcome children – just without the responsibility of signing everyone in.

 With brightwheel, you can also use a QR code scanning feature, where parents use their own device to scan a QR code at your center to quickly and securely sign their child in.
 Parents can scan to check their child in, add notes, and even sign in multiple children at once.

-Simplify for success
+Simplify sign-in for success

 If you choose to use paper sign-in, think carefully about whether a weekly sign-in sheet or a sign-in sheet for each child works best.
 You can check out our free templates for weekly sheets and sheets for each child and decide what is best for you!